yugabyte/yugabyte-db/docs/content/latest/deploy/yugabyte-cloud/connect.md

     yugabyte=#
     ```

-The local YSQL opens connected to the remote cluster.
+The local YSQL shell (`ysqlsh`) opens connected to the remote cluster.

 ### Connect using the YCQL shell